 - Abnormal aggressiveness (genotype) as displayed by an Alpha’s constant physical attacks on other horses of lower herd rank for no apparent reason.
 While genetic in origin, it may also be aggravated by a lack of confidence in maintaining present herd rank (much like the proverbial grade school bully).

-- The horse lacks self-confidence in the rider and feels that his herd rank, position and survival is threatened by submission to the rider.
+- The horse lacks self-confidence in the rider and feels that his herd rank, position and/or very survival is threatened by absolute submission to the rider.
 (Reference #18.)

 - Bipolar disorder, (and/or other possible neurological disease/injury-trauma.)

 - A mare’s overreaction and abnormal sensitivity to estrous.

 - An adverse drug reaction, (oral or subcutaneous /intravenous injection) consumption of toxic plants or contaminated hay/feed may cause chronic and/or acute pain and/or sudden mood changes.